Pseudanthus ligulatus

-Pseudanthus ligulatus is a species of flowering plant in the family Picrodendraceae and is endemic to northern Queensland.
+Pseudanthus ligulatus is a species of flowering plant in the family Picrodendraceae and is endemic to northern Queensland in Australia.
 It is a monoecious shrub with simple, lance-shaped or linear to narrowly oblong leaves and creamy white male and pale green female flowers arranged singly in upper leaf axils, but appearing clustered on the ends of branches.

 Description

 Pseudanthus ligulatus is a shrub that typically grows to a height of 0.5–1.5 m and has glabrous branchlets.
 The leaves are lance-shaped or linear to narrowly oblong, 7–12 mm long and 1.1–1.8 mm wide on a petiole 0.5–1.1 mm long with reddish-brown, triangular or egg-shaped stipules 0.5–1.3 mm long at the base.
 The leaves are glabrous.
 The flowers are arranged singly in upper leaf axils with bracts 0.5–1 mm long at the base, but appear to be clustered on the ends of branches.
 Male flowers are on a pedicel 0.5–1.8 mm long, the 6 tepals creamy white, 7–15 mm long and 0.5–0.9 mm wide and there are 6 stamens.
 Female flowers are sessile, the tepals pale green, 1.2-3.7 mm long and 0.6–1 mm wide.
 Flowering occurs in most months, and the fruit is an oval capsule 5.8–7 mm long.